DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 ## How long are placements?

-School placements last for a minimum of 24 weeks.
+School placements are designed to last for a minimum of 24 weeks.
 This time is spread across at least 2 schools.
 This is to give you a varied and thorough experience in the classroom.

 For example, in your first placement you might teach key stage 4, and in your second placement you might teach key stage 3 in a school for pupils with [special educational needs and disabilities (SEND)](/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs).